Château Couhins 2011

 About the estate:

-This vintage, not to be confused with Couhins-Lurton, belongs to INRA, which for a long time, despite its classification, did little to promote it.
-This is no longer the case, and a highly competent technical team is gradually bringing it up to the level of its peers.
-Only the white wine is classified, and it is proportionally more refined than the red, but the latter is improving as the vines age.
+This vineyard—not to be confused with Couhins-Lurton—belongs to INRA, which for a long time, despite its classification, did little to promote it.
+That is no longer the case, and a highly competent technical team is gradually bringing it up to the level of its peers.
+Only the white wine is classified, and it is proportionally more refined than the red, though the latter is improving as the vines age.

 Guide Hachette des vins